 How do you make sure you’re giving members a gift you know they’ll love?
 You get their friends involved.

-In his time as Chief Community Officer at Teal, a platform for job seekers, Erik Martin, now Vice President of Services at Commsor, had a great reason for running regular surprise and delight campaigns: celebrating members who had landed a new role.
+In his time as Chief Community Officer at Teal, a platform for job seekers, Erik Martin, now Head of Community-Led at Commsor, had a great reason for running regular surprise and delight campaigns: celebrating members who had landed a new role.

 “We wanted to do something to celebrate them that was really fun and unique,” he says.
 “We tried a bunch of different things.
 It was a very manual process, but we learned a lot doing it.”